notTypecast/quadrotor/README.md

-# Combining a dynamic model with a learned model for Planar Quadrotor control
+# Combining a dynamic model with a learned model for Quadrotor control
 This repository implements the following:
 * A simulator for a planar quadrotor system.
 The simulation only includes gravity, as well as two forces acting on the PQ, one on each rotor, perpendicular to the length of the PQ.
+* A simulator for a quadrotor system.
+Similarly, the simulator includes gravity, as well as the four rotor speeds.
+The forces and torques are calculated by multiplying specific constants $K_f$ and $K_t$ with the rotor speeds.
 * An optimizer, utlizing the CEM algorithm to control the PQ and lead it to a specified position.
+This is implemented for the planar quadrotor only.
+* An optimizer, utilizing numerical optimization using CasADi to control the quadrotor and lead it to a specified position.
+This is implemented for both the 2D and the 3D quadrotors.
+* A symbolic neural network, created using CasADi.

+# Planar Quadrotor
 ## Simulation
 ### Simulator
-The simulator is located at `src/sim/PlanarQuadrotor.hpp`.
+The planar quadrotor simulator is located at `src/sim/PlanarQuadrotor.hpp`.
 The `PlanarQuadrotor` class initializes a new PQ with the given mass, moment of inertia and length.
 The PQ's initial position is $(0, 0)$.

 Using the `update` method, the system is integrated for a given time step, using the provided controls (forces for each rotor).
 The controls are considered constant for that time step.